 Plums are delicious to eat as a fruit, but the dried ones are good for motion sickness.
 Just pop in a dried plum or two once an hour.
-Do not eat it immediately – chew on slowly and suck on the juice so that the flavour will prevent nausea.
-Chinese plums are the ones that work well to fight nausea (this also works with pregnancy related nausea).
-These dried plums have a sour sweet taste and this has the similar effect on nausea like that of the cumin, tamarind jaggery remedy that we spoke about.
+Do not eat it immediately – chew on slowly and suck on the juice so that the flavor will prevent nausea.
+Chinese plums are the ones that work well to fight nausea (this also works with pregnancy-related nausea).
+These dried plums have a sour-sweet taste and this has a similar effect on nausea like that of the cumin, tamarind jaggery remedy that we spoke about.

-Peppermint has a strong flavour that can prevent motion sickness.
+Peppermint has a strong flavor that can prevent motion sickness.
 Peppermint tea is a great remedy for nausea.

 - Take a handful of fresh mint leaves from your kitchen garden.